 Learning about other faiths and worldviews

-We believe it essential that children develop an understanding of, and respect for, all world religions and faiths, enabling them to develop a deeper understanding of the world and their own experience within it.
+We believe it essential that children develop an understanding of, and respect for, world religions, faiths, and worldviews, enabling them to develop a deeper understanding of the world and its people.

 RE in the Early Years